Dive Brief:

 Another grant cited at the event will support the recycling and reuse of more than 600 million gallons of wastewater each year at Fort Bliss and William Beaumont Army Medical Center, near El Paso, Texas.
 The project includes a new wastewater treatment facility with 2 million gallons of daily capacity, two new water wells, and a new water pipeline that will help reduce the desert base’s reliance on the region’s stressed aquifer and maintain its water access even during municipal water outages, DOE said.

-The AFFECT grants aim “to spur, even jumpstart, project[s] that may otherwise have sat on the back burner,” while proving out more nascent conservation and clean energy technologies, FEMP Director Mary Sotos said during Wednesday’s announcement.
+The AFFECT grants aim “to spur, even jumpstart, project[s] that may otherwise have sat on the back burner,” while proving out more nascent conservation and clean energy technologies, FEMP Director Mary Sotos said during the announcement last Wednesday.

 Additionally, the second tranche of the AFFECT grants place more emphasis on equity considerations, with about 30% of awarded projects sited in or near disadvantaged communities, Sotos said.